File dates come in two varieties:

 For image file formats, the Japanese EXIF standard, which exists in several versions is the commonly used standard.
 Almost all JPEG files that come straight off a digital camera will have this meta-data information embedded in them.
 Some scanners will also include EXIF information in scanned files, but many do not.
 The same dates are also embedded in a variety of “RAW” file formats by all major camera manufacturers.

-standard has two dates, called “timestamps” that are of interest to us: DateTimeOriginal
+The EXIF standard has two dates, called “timestamps” that are of interest to us: DateTimeOriginal &

 If you want to import your image files into Apple’s Photos application or other image management programs, you need to